jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-togglecdr-description"></a>

 ### ✏ Description:
 Toggle Mass CDR.
-This will reset the cooldown on all abilities on every game loop (0.0625s) This is useful to bypass the limit of try mode's Toggle Cooldown, as it have a 1.5s cooldown between each reset.
+Resets the cooldown on all abilities every game loop (0.0625s).
+This is useful for bypassing the limit of Try Mode's Toggle Cooldown, which has a 1.5s cooldown between each reset.

 <a name="cmd-togglecdr-parameters"></a>